zoraviel/CSS-and-GitHub-intro/assignment/README.md

 * *first.css* Do a Save As and name it with your last name (my file would be *mcadams.css*).
 Make sure you save that file inside the *styles* folder (which is inside the *assignment* folder).

-* CLOSE *starter_file.html* and *first.css* -- you will not change those.
+* CLOSE *starter_file.html* and *first.css* &mdash; you will not change those.

 Please be very careful to follow those instructions exactly.

 ## Your HTML file

 Imagine this file is part of a larger website called “Everything You Need to Know About Web Design.”
-That's the name of the *entire site.*
+That would be the name of the *entire site.*

 The “Color Theory” article is just one of *many* articles on the site.
-That's the main heading of the *article* on this page.
+That's the main heading of the *article* on this page: “Color Theory.”

 You will make **ONLY these changes** in the HTML file: